Yoshii64/PC-optimizations/docs/post install optimizations.md

 ` more information in the BSOD errors

-`reg add "HKLM\System\CurrentControlSet\Control\CrashControl" /v "CrashDumpEnabled" /t REG_DWORD /d "0" /f ` dont create crash dumps. no one reads those anyways
+`reg add "HKLM\System\CurrentControlSet\Control\CrashControl" /v "CrashDumpEnabled" /t REG_DWORD /d "0" /f ` dont create crash dumps. no one reads those anyways.
+However some IT specialists can figure out something by a dump

 Windows sometimes shows sound devices that are not plugged in.